muter-mutation-testing/muter/CONTRIBUTING.md

 When requesting a feature, please be descriptive in what you are asking for - examples are super helpful, and links to prior art are also very helpful.
 We also think it's very important to understand any pain you are experiencing by not having a feature.
 Based on this information, we can look at other users' feature requests and determine where it falls in our priorities.

 ## Submitting a Pull Request
 When working on a feature or bug, fork Muter's repository and work on your own branch locally.
-Once you're ready to have emerged back in, open a pull request and tag whomever you've had conversation with about the issue.
+Once you're ready to have it merged back in, open a pull request and tag whomever you've had conversation with about the issue.

 Prefer rebasing over merging `master` into your PR branch if you need to bring it up-to-date.
 We're happy to work through any merge conflicts with you that you have difficulty understanding.